buildpacks-community/kpack/docs/image.md

 ### <a id='build-config'></a>Build Configuration

-The `build` field on the `image` resource can be used to configure env variables required during the build process, to configure resource limits on `CPU` and `memory`, and to configure pod tolerations, node selector, and affinity.
+The `build` field on the `image` resource can be used to configure env variables required during the build process, to configure resource limits on `CPU` and `memory`, and to configure pod tolerations, node selector, build timout (specified in seconds), and affinity.

 ```yaml
 build: